 I did have a life that beautiful.
-I do.
-I am so blessed.
-I was able to capture all but the “magical ability to get it all done” quickly or even remotely easily.
-I worked 100+ hours a week sometimes.
+But there were times I worked 100+ hours a week.
 It wasn’t ideal.
 And after a while, the thrilling beauty goes dull if you feel like a robot on a treadmill.

 Are you there right now, work-work-working with diminished returns?

 If you’re spinning your wheels all day and wondering exactly why so many people seem to accomplish so much and you just don’t, even though you work so much… Or, why some people seem to have free time and leisure time and you are working 24-7 for some reason that is not really clear…